wglass/lighthouse/docs/source/writing_plugins/balancers.rst

 The project includes an HAProxy balancer plugin via the :class:`lighthouse.haproxy.balancer.HAProxy` class.
-HAProxy is a powerful tool with quite a bit of configurability so the support code to get the plugin to work is extensive.
+HAProxy is a powerful tool with quite a few configuration options so the support code to get the plugin to work is extensive.